 People who volunteer their time and expertise believe they have something valuable to offer.
-So, you may find it distressing that your services, expert though they may be, are worth a tax deduction of precisely zero.
-This rule is not unique to volunteer work; in fact, it is consistent with other tax laws.
+So, you might find it distressing that your services, expert though they might be, are worth a tax deduction of precisely zero.
+This rule is not unique to volunteer work; in fact, it's consistent with other tax laws.
 With only rare exceptions, the general rule is that you must spend cold, hard cash or give away stuff before you may claim a deduction.

 However, you may deduct many of the expenses you incur for volunteer work, including:

 Some local travel expenses are also deductible, such as bus, train, or taxi fares:

 Again, all of these deductions assume that you itemize deductions on your tax return.
 Ever since tax legislation that passed a few years ago, the standard deduction has been more advantageous for most taxpayers.